-|Objectives||n successful completion of this course, students will have:|
+On successful completion of the course students will be able to:

-1. Knowledge of fisheries biology and life-history characteristics of a range of marine fishes, crustaceans, and molluscs.
+1. Knowledge of fisheries biology and life-history characteristics of a range of marine fishes, crustaceans, and molluscs

 2. Knowledge of the techniques used by fisheries biologists and ecologists in the study of population biology and ecology

-7. Skills in oral and written communication.
+6. Skills in oral and written communication

 Module 1.
 Fisheries Biology and Ecology of Marine Vertebrates and Invertebrates

-1. Reproduction and early life history;
+- Reproduction and early life history;

-2. Age and growth;
+- Age and growth;

-3. Habitat use, migration, and movement;
+- Habitat use, migration, and movement;

-4. Feeding ecology and trophic relationships;
+- Feeding ecology and trophic relationships;

-5. Population dynamics;
+- Population dynamics;

-6. Factors affecting fish distribution and abundance.
+- Factors affecting fish distribution and abundance.

 Module 2.
 Fisheries Management and Conservation

-1. Stock assessment and stock recruitment;
+- Stock assessment and stock recruitment;

-2. Catch Per Unit Effort (CPUE) and sustainability;
+- Catch Per Unit Effort (CPUE) and sustainability;

-3. Methods of harvesting;
+- Methods of harvesting;

-4. Managing fisheries and marine habitats;
+- Managing fisheries and marine habitats;

-5. Use of fisheries models as management tools;
+- Use of fisheries models as management tools;

-6. Marine Protected Areas;
+- Marine Protected Areas;

 A course in first year biology, a second year course in zoology/biology, STAT1070.

-Laboratory: for 40 hour(s) per Term for Full Term
+Face to Face On Campus 40 hour(s) per Term Full Term